hi-matthew/full-stack-from-scratch-boilerplate/README.md

 I created this boilerplate for a few different reasons:

 - As a sandbox to practice webpack for any future personal projects.
-- To avoid becoming to dependent on Create-React-App (CRA) and risking not grasping CRA's configurations underneath the hood.
+- To avoid becoming too dependent on Create-React-App (CRA).
+There's a lot of configurations underneath the hood with CRA and it's easy to overlook some of that inital set-up.
-- To share with others and learn from those smarter than me.
+- To share with others and learn from people way smarter than me.

 Feel free to chime in with any comments or suggestions.
 And I'd love to see other boilerplates as well!

-If nothing else, I hope this is useful to you!
+I hope this is useful to anyone who may stumble across it!

 Cheers!